 With the customer journeys mapped out in this way, you can work to keep the cycle going.
 For example, after the film, you may then send James an email offering 10% off the next film as a thank you, or use this as an opportunity to ask for his feedback on his cinema experience.

 So, by truly understanding your customers, where they come into contact with your brand and the potential journeys they go on, you can adopt a holistic marketing strategy and your customer experience will be smooth and consistent.
 The result?
-Happy, happy customers.
+A great customer experience and happy, happy customers.